rafael-santiago/tulip/README.md

 ## Using syntax highlighting

 I am a ``mcedit`` user.
-Due to it by now only syntax highlighting to this editor is implemented and can be found under the ``sub-path etc/tulip.syntax``.
+Due to it by now only syntax highlighting for this editor is implemented and can be found under the ``sub-path etc/tulip.syntax``.

 ### Adding tulip's syntax highlighting to the mcedit